OTI Festival 1978: Broadcast

-The festival was broadcast in the 19 participating countries, where the corresponding OTI member broadcasters relayed the contest through their networks after receiving it live via satellite.
+The festival was broadcast in the 19 participating countries, and in Guatemala and Portugal, where the corresponding OTI member broadcasters relayed the contest through their networks after receiving it live via satellite.

-Known details on the broadcasts of the festival in each country, including the specific broadcasting stations and commentators are shown in the tables below.
+Known details on the broadcasts of the festival in each country, including the specific broadcasting stations, commentators, and presenters of the local opt-out are shown in the tables below.